2shady4u/godot-sqlite/README.md

     ***NOTE:** If database files without extension are desired, this variable has to be set to "" (= an empty string) as to skip this automatic procedure entirely.*

-- **verbose_mode** (Boolean, default=false)

-    Setting verbose_mode on True results in an information dump in the Godot console that is handy for debugging your (possibly faulty) SQLite queries.

 - **foreign_keys** (Boolean, default=false)

     Enables or disables the availability of [foreign keys](https://www.sqlite.org/foreignkeys.html) in the SQLite database.